 Finally, the prayers end with three Collects, short prayers that follow a particular form.
 The first Collect is particular to the day.
 In the seasons of Advent and Lent a “Seasonal Collect” follows.
-The collects always conclude the same way, with a Collect for Peace and a Collect for Aid Against Perils.
+The final two collects are always the same: a Collect for Peace and a Collect for Aid Against Perils.
 The Choir responds with a choral Amen to each Collect.
-The final Amen is usually slightly more elaborote, bringing this section of the service to a close.
+The final Amen is usually slightly more elaborate, bringing this section of the service to a close.

-The People then sit and the Officiant invites them to a reception downstairs in the undercroft after the service.
+The People then sit and the Officiant greets the congregation.
+The Officiant usually makes mention of the reception downstairs in the undercroft after the service.
 This is another important part of the St. Peter’s Evensong tradition!

 Then the Choir sings an Anthem.
 Evensong was the first Anglican service to mention a piece of music by this name.
 The anthems sung at Evensong vary widely, but often anthems written specifically for Evensong are sung (since they don’t make much sense in the morning).

 The Officiant then begins the Closing Prayers.
 First comes a time of prayer led by the Officiant which speaks to the specific needs of our congregation, our city, our country, and the world.
 Then follow two fixed prayers, the General Thanksgiving, said by all, and A Prayer of St. Chrysostom, said by the Officiant alone.

 The service ends with a final spoken Versicle and Response (“Let us bless the Lord.”
 “Thanks be to God.”) and The Grace.

 The People stand and sing a Hymn.